THE MUDDLE FAMILIES

 Henry 1883-1885 Lois 1886-?
 Frederick Joseph 1888-1972

-Joseph and Elizabeth’s eldest child was Spencer Henry Muddle who was born at High Hurstwood in Buxted Parish, Sussex, and baptised at St Margaret the Queen Church in Buxted on 27 September 1863.
-(Spencer’s birth was registered, and he was baptised, as Henry Spencer Muddle, but he seems to have always been known as Spencer Henry Muddle.)
-In the census of 2 April 1871 Spencer, at the age of 7, was living with his parents at High Hurstwood, and he was going to school.
-Then in the census of 3 April 1881 Spencer, now aged 17, was working as a farm labourer and continuing to live with his parents at High Hurstwood.
+Joseph and Elizabeth’s eldest child was Spencer Henry Muddle who was born at High Hurstwood in Buxted Parish, Sussex, and baptised at the Parish Church of St Margaret the Queen in Buxted on 27 September 1863.
+(Spencer's birth was registered, and he was baptised, as Henry Spencer Muddle, but he seems to have always been known as Spencer Henry Muddle.)
+In the census of 2 April 1871 Spencer, at the age of 7, was living with his parents in one half of an unnamed cottage that no longer exists but stood behind where White Briars now stands, and was next to the Village Shop in High Hurstwood, and he was going to school.
+Then in the census of 3 April 1881 Spencer, now aged 17, was working as a farm labourer and continuing to live with his parents in one half of the same unnamed cottage that stood behind where White Briars now stands in High Hurstwood.

-Joseph and Elizabeth’s second child was Albert Muddle who was born at High Hurstwood in Buxted Parish, Sussex, and baptised at St Margaret the Queen Church in Buxted on 4 June 1865.
-Albert died when only 10 months old, and he was buried in St Margaret the Queen Churchyard at Buxted on 6 March 1866.
+Joseph and Elizabeth’s second child was Albert Muddle who was born at High Hurstwood in Buxted Parish, Sussex, and baptised at the Parish Church of St Margaret the Queen in Buxted on 4 June 1865.
+Albert died when only 10 months old, and he was buried in the Churchyard of St Margaret the Queen at Buxted on 6 March 1866.

-When she was 28 years old Louisa married 29-year-old William Williams, who was from Uckfield, at Holy Trinity Church in High Hurstwood on 4 January 1896.
+When she was 28 years old Louisa married 29-year-old William Williams, who was from Uckfield, at the Parish Church of Holy Trinity in High Hurstwood on 4 January 1896.
 William was the son of James and Jane Williams; he had been born at Fletching in Sussex and his birth registered during the 3rd quarter of 1866.
-He was privately baptised by St Andrew & St Mary the Virgin Church in Fletching on 22 March 1867, at the same time as his elder sister Mary Anne.
+He was privately baptised by the Parish Church of St Andrew & St Mary the Virgin in Fletching on 22 March 1867, at the same time as his elder sister Mary Anne.

 William and Louisa lived at Uckfield in Sussex and had one child, a daughter, born in 1896.
 William was a labourer at the time of his marriage but was described as being an engineer at the baptism of their daughter.
 In the census of 31 March 1901 they were living in New Road, Ridgewood, Uckfield, with their young daughter.
 William was described as a potteries stationary engine driver working at home, so they must have been living at Ben Ware’s pottery works in New Road.
 Living with them was William’s nephew Owen Thomas Avis who was to marry Louisa’s sister Ada in 1905, and they also had potter Walter Butts as a boarder.